Datomic/mbrainz-sample/README.md

 Next, in a new shell, download the
 [mbrainz backup](http://s3.amazonaws.com/mbrainz/20130328-backup.zip):

+    # 2.85 GB
     wget http://s3.amazonaws.com/mbrainz/20130328-backup.zip

+and unzip:

-    unzip 20130328-backup.zip # unzips as `backup`, and takes a while
+    # unzips as `backup`, and takes a while
+    unzip 20130328-backup.zip

 Finally, restore the backup:

+    # takes a while, but prints progress
     bin/datomic restore-db file:backup datomic:free://localhost:4334/mbrainz

 Now you're ready to fire up a REPL and evaluate the forms in